danielcayer/F5-Symposium-2022-301a/docs/class8/module03/lab2.rst

 *Q1.
 Are all members taking connections?
 Which member isn't taking connections?*

-Let's simulate a maintenance window or an outage by disabling a pool member **10.1.20.11:80** in the highest priority group.
+Simulate a maintenance window or an outage by disabling pool member **10.1.20.11:80** in the highest priority group.
 This should cause low priority group to be activated, since number of active members in our high priority group has dropped below 2.

 *Q2.
-Is the lower priority group activated and taking connections?*
+Is the lower priority group activated and now taking connections?*

-Select a member in the **Priority Group** 10 and **Disable** that pool member.

-Once again, select **Statistics**, reset the pool statistics, browse to the virtual server and see which pool members are taking hits now.

 ..
 IMPORTANT::